ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1904-08-29-The-Ithaca-Daily-Journal-p6.md

 source:  "nyshistoricnewspapers.org"
 notes: >-

-    - Mulks store was broken into so often that it became somewhat of a local joke, but there are several news reports of Mills store also being broken into.
+    - Mulks store was broken into so often that it became somewhat of a local joke, but there are several news reports of Mills' store also being broken into.
 ---

 BURGLARY AT BROOKTON